Not Bank of England's role to regulate house prices: policymaker

 WASHINGTON The U.S. trade deficit fell from a near two year high in February as slowing domestic demand weighed on imports and stronger global growth boosted exports of American goods.

-LONDON The Bank of England should not try to regulate house prices, a BoE policymaker said on Monday, just hours after a property website reported that asking prices in London jumped 10 percent over the past month.
+LONDON It should not be the Bank of England's job to regulate house prices, a BoE policymaker said on Monday.

-The BoE's Financial Policy Committee (FPC) is tasked with spotting and pricking asset bubbles, and is already under pressure to rein in Britain's housing market at a time when a new government mortgage guarantee scheme risks raising prices further.
+The BoE's Financial Policy Committee (FPC), tasked with spotting and pricking asset bubbles before they become damaging, has come under pressure to rein in Britain's housing market.

-Widespread aspirations to home ownership in Britain make property a major driver of the economy.
-But house price rises in London in particular, which attracts foreign property investors, have driven up rents and put home purchases out of the reach of many relatively well-paid workers.
+Asking prices for homes in London jumped 10.2 percent between early September and early October, property website Rightmove said on Monday, even as gains in most other parts of the country lagged inflation.

+The rise, the biggest monthly jump since the series began in 2002, took annual price growth in the capital to 13.8 percent.

-Last month the Royal Institution of Chartered Surveyors suggested the FPC should cap house price inflation at 5 percent a year - a request which Martin Taylor, an external member of the FPC, said had "astonished" him.
+Martin Taylor, an external member of the FPC, said he had been "astonished" that the Royal Institute of Chartered Surveyors has suggested the FPC should cap house price inflation at 5 percent a year.

 "I don't think, personally, that it should be the FPC's job to stop house prices going up," Taylor said in a speech.